julianrojas87/PhD-consortium-ISWC2019/content/problem-statement.md

 such as Google Maps or Open Trip Planner do not allow to query for routes that consider, for example air quality, even though this type of data can be found published on the Web as Open Data[^airquality].

-[^process]: For a more detailed overview see for example the process to setup Open Trip Planner, a widely used open source route planning application: <a href="https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md">https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md</a>
+[^process]: See Open Trip Planner's case, a widely used open source route planning application: <a href="https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md">https://github.com/opentripplanner/OpenTripPlanner/blob/dev-1.x/docs/Configuration.md</a>

 [^airquality]: Latest measurments from Europe's air quality monitoring network: <a href="https://www.eea.europa.eu/data-and-maps/explore-interactive-maps/up-to-date-air-quality-data">https://www.eea.europa.eu/data-and-maps/explore-interactive-maps/up-to-date-air-quality-data</a>